renns/dsprofile/README.md

 If you just want to see the `Start` events you can use a predicate as follows:

     trace (_.kind == Events.Start)

+If the computation you are profiling is long-running or does not terminate, tracing is not useful since it relies on having a complete event trace.
+Instead, `Events.logging` can be turned on to request each event to be logged to standard error as it is generated.
+There is currently no way to select a subset of events to be logged.

 Adding your own dimensions
 ==========================